BatterySmooth/timberborn-bad-apple/README.md

 I have also included the source code inside `src.zip` for anyone that wants to poke around and such.

-The version on this github repo is a slightly older version with fewer optimisations, so the framerate will be lower than on the YouTube video (https://youtu.be/nNB-Dwe72mk).
+The version on this github repo is a slightly older version with fewer optimisations, so the framerate will be lower than on the [YouTube video](https://youtu.be/nNB-Dwe72mk).

 ## Setup